top of page

 • Does recovery end after treatment?

 No, recovery is a lifelong journey.
-After treatment, you are just beginning to learn how to exist outside of a structured environment and apply the tools you've learned.
+After treatment, you are just beginning to learn how to exist outside of a structured environment and apply the tools you have learned to your daily life.

 • How does aftercare help with transitioning back into the community?

-Aftercare provides essential resources and support, such as therapy and group meetings, to help you make a smooth transition from residential treatment back to your daily life.
+Aftercare provides essential resources and support, such as individual and group therapy, sober living options, and alumni networks.
+These resources help you make a smooth transition from residential treatment back to your daily life, minimizing shock and stress.

 about chateau